 As the name suggests a touch up is when the smash repairer literally paints over the scratched area only.
 Protective finishing clear coats are usually not applied either.
 With very small scratches this process is usually good enough.
 However, with the majority of scratches, a touch-up job is not recommended as they will leave a dark, noticeable mark over the damaged area and will likely fade in the Australian climate within 6 to 12 months.

-S.M.A.R.T repair stands for Small to Medium Area Repair Technologies repair.
-It’s meant for car dents, scratches or dings that can be repaired efficiently without needing conventional panel beating methods.
+Small to Medium Area Repair Technologies are meant for car dents, scratches or dings that can be repaired efficiently without needing conventional panel beating methods.
 In the case of car scratch repairs, this usually means isolating the painting and blending to a minimal area to save time and costs.